tenancy/docs/docs/tenancy/1.x/hooks-database.md

 ## Requirements

-A Database Driver is responsible for actually creating the database.
+- A Database Driver is responsible for actually creating the database.
 Most of the Database Drivers will run specific "elevated permissions" queries in order to provide a database and/or a database user.

   Find a driver and corresponding information on the [Database Drivers Page](database-drivers)

+- A [Tenant](what-is-a-tenant) that dispatches the `Created`, `Updated`, and/or `Deleted` [lifecycle events](hooks-general#events).

 ## Installation